 TRIO SATIE – ABOUT

-Founded in 2012 and based in Copenhagen, this unusual trio-mix consists of an opera singer ( Isabel Piganiol), a double-bass player ( Lars Malther) and a pianist ( Ulla Habermann).
+Founded in 2012 and based in Copenhagen, this unusual trio-mix consists of an opera singer; Isabel Piganiol, a double-bass player;

-Together they form an unusual, but cozy ensemble whose first mission is:
+Together they form an unusual, but cosy ensemble whose first mission is:

 ”Bring this music to any kind of audience”…

 One of their ambitions is to make the sometimes ”too intellectual” French classical music from the 20th century comprehensible and enjoyable to a broader public, hence;